 Meghan Hazen is the Registrar for the University of Illinois at Urbana-Champaign.
 Her team maintains the official student educational records, including the Catalog of Courses and Schedule of Classes, and grants access to those records.
 They also implement academic policy pertaining to student registration and records.
 Previously, Meghan was the Director of General Studies and the Assistant Dean for Advising and Registration in the College of Business.
 She earned a B.A. in the Teaching of Social Studies from the University of Illinois at Urbana-Champaign and an M.Ed. in Adult and Higher Education from Arizona State University.

-Doug Burgett is the Director of Marketing and Communications for Enrollment Management at the University of Illinois, where he graduated with a B.A. in Graphic Design.
+Doug Burgett is the Interim Director of Undergraduate Admissions and the Director of Marketing and Communications for Enrollment Management at the University of Illinois, where he graduated with a B.A. in Graphic Design.
 He began working for the University in 2003 within Public Affairs at the Office of Publications and Marketing.
 In 2006, Doug assisted in creating the Office of Communications for Enrollment Management and began serving in his current role.
 His team is responsible for the marketing and communication strategy and execution for all Enrollment Management units.
 Doug served on the Illinois Webmasters Coordinating Committee from 2005-2019, chairing the group for seven years.
 He also serves on the University Marketing and Communications Advising Council.

 Thomas Skottene is the Director of Data Analysis and System Services for Enrollment Management.
 He has been with the University of Illinois since 2002 in a variety of technical roles for the UI-Integrate project, the Office of Student Financial Aid, and the Office of Undergraduate Admissions.
 Thomas oversees major computer system implementations and data analysis and reporting projects.
 He is originally from Norway and earned a bachelor’s degree from North Park University and a master’s degree from Northwestern University.